 Working closely with our partner agencies is essential in the safeguarding arena.

 The safeguarding team play an active role with reviews such as Serious Case Reviews and Domestic Homicide Reviews which have been commissioned by the MASA and SABs.

 Previous Ofsted/CQC inspections found evidence of strong partnership working in the majority of boroughs.

-- Named professionals for children and lead clinicians for adults are clear about their roles and have sufficient time and support to undertake them.
+- Named Professionals for safeguarding are clear about their roles and responsibilities

 On the basis of this work, Bridgewater Community Healthcare NHS Foundation Trust confirms it has considered its position in regard to safeguarding children and adults and has assurance that it is meeting requirements and is following good practice.